CS 112

 Diana 72 7563 75 73

-Open the file called grades.m.
+Open the file called grades.m in the assign3_exercises folder.
 This file creates a matrix named scores that contains the information in the above table, and two cell arrays called names and measures that store the names of the students and the components of the grade.
 Add code to the grades.m code file to perform the tasks listed below.
 Try to write code that is as compact as possible but still readable and understandable.

 Problem 1: Energy production and consumption

 In this problem, you will explore data on U.S. energy production and consumption using energy statistics available from the Energy Information Administration (EIA) within the U.S. Department of Energy.
-The assign3_programs folder contains two Excel spreadsheets, production.xls and consumption.xls, that were downloaded from the Energy Overview page at the EIA website.
-These spreadsheets contain both numerical and textual data related to the production and consumption of various energy sources over the years 1949-2006, which you can view by opening these files in Excel.
+The assign3_problems folder in the course download directory contains two Excel spreadsheets, production.xls and consumption.xls, that were downloaded from the Energy Overview page at the EIA website.
+These spreadsheets contain both numerical and textual data related to the production and consumption of various energy sources over the years 1949-2006, which you can view by opening these files in Excel (the current government site includes data through most of 2019, but we will just use an earlier subset of the data for this problem).
 Unfortunately, a separate MATLAB toolbox is needed to load data from complex spreadsheets such as this, and the public computers at Wellesley do not currently have this toolbox.
 We can, however, read Excel spreadsheets that contain only numerical data into MATLAB.
 The two files, produce.xls and consume.xls, contain most of the numerical data from the original EIA spreadsheets.
 These files can be read into MATLAB using the xlsread function, for example:

 productionData = xlsread('produce.xls');